 Most of us care about doing good.
 When we see suffering and injustice, we feel compelled to act.
 Quite often, however, it's not obvious what we should do, or how we should do it.

 Where we choose to donate is just one example of this problem.
-If we care deeply about reducing suffering for the hundreds of millions of people facing global poverty, what should we do about this?
-There are so many organisations working on this issue, it can feel overwhelming to decide who is most worthy of your charitable donations.
+If we care deeply about reducing suffering for the hundreds of millions of people facing global poverty, what should we do about it?
+There are so many organisations working on this issue that it can feel overwhelming to decide who is most worthy of our charitable donations.

 Effective altruism (EA) provides an answer to this difficult problem: we should use high-quality evidence and critical reasoning to find the best ways to help others.

-To tackle this, organisations are promoting effective giving --- through charity evaluation and research --- to encourage people to donate to organisations that are capable of doing the most good.
+To tackle this, organisations promote effective giving — through charity evaluation and research — to encourage people to donate to organisations that are capable of doing the most good.

 In general, we can think of promoting effective giving as having two key components: